 White gold applied hour-markers and Royal Oak hands with luminescent coating are the only other embellishments on the dial.
 Aside from the ultra-thin tourbillon at six o’clock of course, which is superbly decorated.
 The overall look is sleek and sophisticated, yet still with that hint of sportiness the Royal Oak is known and loved for.

 Inside is the hand-wound Calibre 2924, which measures just 4.46mm thick.
 It’s the same in-house movement used in the other Royal Oak Extra-Thin Tourbillon models and oscillates at 21,600 v/ph.
 When fully wound, it offers a max power reserve of 70 hours, the remainder of which is shown on the power reserve indicator on the rear of the movement.
-Visible through a sapphire window in the titanium caseback, this movement is a prime example of why AP is so good at why it does.
+Visible through a sapphire window in the titanium caseback, this movement is a prime example of why AP is so good at what it does.

 Following last year’s changes, the architecture of the bridges has been modified to offer a better view of the moving parts beneath and the Geneva Stripes take on more of a radiating sunburst pattern (known as côtes rayonnantes), emulating that of the dial.
 Lastly, the movement is finished with a dark grey galvanic treatment, in keeping with the dark theme of the overall watch.